precia-verma/student/navigation/about.md

 ### Culture, Family, and Fun

-Everything for me, revolves around my loveing family and amazing friends.
+Everything for me, revolves around my loving family and amazing friends.

 - My mom has been by my side since day 1 and has never let me down.
 I really enjoy her company and will always be grateful to have a mother like her.
 - I have a family of 4, my younger sister, my dad, my mom, and ME!
 Just like me, my sister also goes to Del Sur elementary.
 My family is everything I could ever ask for and I love them so much.